pinglainstitute/energy-gdp-emissions/README.md

 For the baseline ARIMA model, instead of pct change normalisation, raw data were used due to the violation of normality.

 **ARIMA workflow**:
-ADF test to check stationarity (p_value < 0.05) -> ACF, PACF testing to determine p, q -> Gridsearch to determine the optimal order (AIC)
+Used interpolated training DataFrame created in previous tep -> ADF test to check stationarity (p_value < 0.05) -> ACF, PACF testing to determine p, q -> Gridsearch to determine the optimal order (AIC)

 -> Auto ARIMA search -> model comparison (Baseline(1, 1, 1), Manual Grid Search, Auto ARIMA (fixed d), Auto ARIMA (free d))